Taxation of Goods Vehicles

 - Completed application form RF100 (obtainable from Garage or Revenue Commissioners) Form must be fully completed & signed ensuring valid insurance details are entered.

 - Weight docket.
-Docket must have issued from an Authorised Weighbridge and also be accompanied by a weighmasters certificate (see list above), Motor Tax Offices can not accept the unladen weight as per the Pass Statement (Road Worthiness Test Centres are not Authorised Weighbridges).
+Docket must have issued from an Authorised Weighbridge and also be accompanied by a weighmasters certificate (see list above), Motor Tax Offices can not accept the unladen weight as per CRW (Road Worthiness Test Centres are not Authorised Weighbridges).
+For more information click here.

 - Appropriate fee - see rates of duty (N.B. see above for the extra fee payable to the motor tax office for issue of certificate of roadworthiness if applicable).